-The funding formula does not factor in Labrador salmon returns since Labrador stocks are relatively healthy in comparison with other Canadian stocks and provide little opportunity for enhancement.

-In 2021, the formula was revised once more, based on the original but with large salmon given twice the significance in Annual Return calculations.
-A 20% cap is placed on funds allocated to each province and any excess is redistributed among the provinces and the Scientific Advisory Committee according to the proportions of the formula.
+- The funding formula does not factor in Labrador salmon returns since Labrador stocks are relatively healthy in comparison with other Canadian stocks and provide little opportunity for enhancement. - Based on the original formula, large salmon are given twice the significance in Annual Return calculations.
+20% cap is placed on funds allocated to each province and any excess is redistributed among the provinces and the Scientific Advisory Committee according to the proportions of the formula.